Advertisement

 By The Piquer B2B Team

-Updated: Feb 25, 2026
+Updated: Aug 25, 2026

-12 min read
+15 min read

-Premium Corporate Credit Cards Guide 2026
+Premium Credit Cards Guide 2026

 In 2026, corporate card issuers are engaged in a "software war."
 While traditional marketing promises massive point multipliers, the true value of a B2B card is found in its workflow automation—the reduction of manual accounting labor and increased visibility into employee spending.
-According to a 2024 CFO Sentiment Study, the most successful finance teams view their cards as software platforms rather than simple credit instruments.

 1.5%+ Avg.
 Corporate Rebate